 To be endorsed for licensure, all students must satisfactorily complete an approved major/minor.
 All students need to achieve an acceptable score on the Foundations of Reading Test (for early childhood or elementary licenses), and state required content tests or earn a 3.0 GPA on designated Mount Mary coursework.
-At the time of program completion, a minimum grade point average of 2.75 on a 4.0 scale (post-baccalaureate students need a 3.0 GPA), overall, as well as in the major, minor, and in professional education courses is required for a student to be recommended for licensure.
-A student also needs to achieve a "Pass" in student teaching, and receive a passing score on the Teacher Performance Assessment (edTPA).
+At the time of program completion, a minimum grade point average of 2.75 on a 4.0 scale overall, as well as in the major, minor, and in professional education courses is required for a student to be endorsed for licensure.
+A student also needs to achieve a "Pass" in student teaching, and receive a passing score on the Student Teaching Portfolio.
 Students who transfer into the university and wish to be endorsed for initial teacher certification by the university need to earn a minimum of 15 credits at Mount Mary University and be observed by university personnel in at least two field placements before they may apply to student teach.